Scattering for the Equivariant U(1) Problem: 2+1 Equivariant Einstein-Wave Map System

 \subsubsection{Sharp Asymptotics}

-We would like to remark that the scattering methods have an advantage in the characterization of the asymptotic geometry of the initial value problem of the system as the decay rate so obtained is sharp compared to the energy methods in 2+1 dimensions: \begin{enumerate} \item The asymptotic decay rate obtained is sharp
+We would like to remark that the scattering methods have an advantage in the characterization of the asymptotic geometry of the initial value problem of the system as the decay rate so obtained is sharp compared to the energy methods in 2+1 dimensions:

-\end{enumerate} in view of the fact that the geometric mass and spatial asymptotics are conserved globally, including the region where the system $(M, g, U)$ attains its scattering state.
+in view of the fact that the geometric mass and spatial asymptotics are conserved globally, including the region where the system $(M, g, U)$ attains its scattering state.

-\subsubsection{The small data problem and the target}
+\subsubsection{The Small Data Problem and the Target}

 We would also like to remark that our scattering result reaffirms the intuition the curvature of the target manifold $(N, h)$ does not play a decisive role in the scattering in the small data context.